 Ae stamped her feet on the floor.
 “Englishman not marry.
 Say marry.
 Have monk come.
 Family too.
 Have food.
 Have drink.
 Englishman not come.
 UK suck.
 Man United ki.”

 Bish hadn’t come to Thailand to hear a domestic squabble and sought refuge at his hotel.
-I spent an hour trying to prevent Ae from self-injury.
-“You go with cousin.
+I spent an hour trying to prevent Ae from self-injury and finally when she was calm, she said, “You go with cousin.
 Go see lady.
 Go.
 Pai ke ki.”